cbrueffer/cbrueffer.github.io/content/project/phd/index.md

 that can be derived from a single sequencing dataset, making RNA-seq a potentially powerful diagnostic tool.

 My ongoing PhD work is about exploring the diagnostic power of RNA-seq by developing and evaluating computational resources for the
-[Sweden Cancerome Analysis Network--Breast (SCAN-B)](scanb) breast cancer project, and by developing diagnostic tools from the generated data.
+[Sweden Cancerome Analysis Network--Breast (SCAN-B)][scanb] breast cancer project, and by developing diagnostic tools from the generated data.
 Within SCAN-B the vast majority of breast cancer patients from the participating hospital regions are being enrolled since 2010, and RNA-seq data is being generated from their tumors within one week from surgery.